ZooTools/email-spell-checker/README.md

 This library is used and maintained by <a href="https://panda.zootools.co/">ZooTools: Growth and marketing tools</a> for ambitious teams.

-We use this library heavily in <a href="https://panda.zootools.co/?ref=github-spell">ZooTools Panda, a mailchimp alternative for sending viral marketing campaigns</a>.
+We use this library heavily in <a href="https://panda.zootools.co/?ref=github-spell">ZooTools Panda, a MailChimp alternative for sending viral marketing campaigns</a>.

-You can view examples of the use of this library <a href="https://panda.zootools.co/examples?ref=github-spell">here</a>
+You can view examples of the use of this library <a href="https://panda.zootools.co/examples?ref=github-spell">here</a>.

 ## We're hiring!